L2jLiga/fastify-decorators/README.md

 This package based on Fastify `^2.0.0` and may not work with other versions.

-You can find package documentation and source files under [lib] folder.
-Examples can be found under [src] folder
+You can find package documentation and source files under [lib] directory.
+Examples can be found under [src] directory

+## Repository structure

+- [lib] directory contains library sources
+- [src] directory contains example of usage of this library
+- [test] directory contains tests for library and example

+**NOTE**: give a look also to the [`package.json`] to find out how the scripts are done 😉

 ## How to run example